 Since then, the program has supported students with an entrepreneurial mindset by offering community college students scholarships that help cover the costs of tuition and books and then supporting them in a seamless transfer to UM in pursuit of their bachelor’s degree.
 Through these generous donations, students receive scholarships, one-on-one academic mentoring, assistance in securing internships, opportunities for enrichment activities outside of the classroom, and a unique series of entrepreneurship courses designed specifically to develop them into successful entrepreneurs and community leaders.
 Equally important, the Program establishes a rich social academic network of like-minded peers who will carry the legacy of the Program into their communities as alumni.

-In recent years, David Hillman has been thinking about how to give some of his good fortune back to the community.
-He looks for bright young people with potential who, given proper support, can become successful, sometimes despite of challenging backgrounds.
-His goal is for his scholarship recipients to have the opportunity to pursue a college education, become entrepreneurial thinkers and, like him, give back to their communities in Maryland.
+As CEO of Southern Management, David continued to be a leader always thinking about how to give some of his good fortune back to the community.
+Whether in his business or his philanthropy, he looked for bright young people with potential who, given proper support, can become successful, sometimes despite of challenging backgrounds.
+His goal for his scholarship recipients continues to be realized, as students receive the opportunity to pursue a college education, become entrepreneurial thinkers and, like him, give back to the community.

 In her career, she has been a director of a federally chartered bank, serving as member of both the loan and the audit committees.
 For several years, she was a member of the Board of Trustees of American University (Washington, DC), where she was instrumental in developing the Kogod School of Business’ Vision and Mission Statements.
 She has been a member of the Board of The Washington Ballet, and has participated in many fund raising activities including the John F. Kennedy Center for the Performing Arts.

-Suzanne resides in McLean, Virginia with her husband, David.
+Suzanne resides in McLean, Virginia.
 A large part of her life is devoted to her family, which includes parents, adult siblings, adult children, grandchildren, and nieces and nephews.